(Updated for 2024 + 2025)

-I’ve been photographing and helping couples plan their Arkansas elopements since 2015.
-I love this state for elopements (outside of the fact it’s beautiful) because it can be so easy and affordable to plan the occasion here.
-So many Arkansas locations are easily accessible, so you don’t have to be a skilled hiker, and the process to obtain your marriage license is quick and easy.
-There’s locations you can have your ceremony at for less than $150, or even free!
+I’ve been photographing and helping couples learn how to elope in Arkansas since 2015.
+I love this state for elopements because there’s so many easily accessible spots that are gorgeous.
+The process to obtain your marriage license is also super quick and easy!
+There’s locations you can have your ceremony at for less than $150, or even free, making it an affordable place to elope.
 There’s something for everybody here.
-If you want something totally rural and away from the buzz of the city, you got it, or if you want urban vibes in a quirky city, we’ve got that, too.
+If you want something totally rural and away from the buzz of the city, you got it, or if you want urban vibes in a quirky city, that’s available too.

 Arkansas is known as “The Natural State” because there’s loads of beautiful outdoor spaces to explore like: